English & Literacy

 For children who do not pass the check, a programme of personalised support will be put in place to support them throughout Year 2.

-Children are taught spelling, handwriting and writing for purpose and are encouraged to develop their creative writing skills throughout specific lessons.
+Children are taught spelling, handwriting, writing for purpose and are encouraged to develop their creative writing skills throughout specific lessons.
 Some of this is delivered as part of the daily phonics sessions and also as part of the focused and independent learning activities.

 We use a cursive handwriting script which teaches children the correct letter formations and also the different families of letter joins.
 Children across all year groups, from EYFS upwards, practise handwriting 3 times a week.

 Children are given opportunities to write for different purposes to really embed the importance of writing and give them the chance to develop their own skills.
 Writing is encouraged in a range of contexts in order to stimulate and engage our children.